bpuklich/refinerycms-wordpress-import/README.md

 __Tasks__

-    1. rake wordpress:reset_media
+    1. rake wordpress:reset_media[offset_id]
-    2. rake wordpress:import_and_replace_media[file_name]
+    2. rake wordpress:import_media[file_name]
-    3. rake wordpress:reset_import_and_replace_media[file_name]
+    3. rake wordpress:reset_and_import_media[file_name,offset_id]

-The first task deletes records from the Refinery media tables (Refinery::Images, Refinery::Resources)
+The first task deletes records from the Refinery media tables (Refinery::Images, Refinery::Resources).
+To keep existing images in the Refinery database use an offset_id to limit record deletion to ids higher than the offset.

+**Note: This task is useful if you are repeating an import and want to remove previously imported files, but leave Refinery images and resources intact.**

 The second task imports the Wordpress media into Refinery.
 This task downloads files from the old site so may take some time.
 After the import it parses all pages and blog posts, replacing the old URLs with the current refinery ones.
+Wordpress attachment ids are not used so there should be no conflict with Refinery images and resources.

 The third task allows you to clean and import in one command.

 ### Importing everything
-Finally, if you want to reset and import all data including media (see below):
+Finally, if you want to reset and import all data including media:

-    rake wordpress:full_import[file_name, offset_id, parent] _ONLY_PUBLISHED_ _ALLOW_DUPLICATES_
+    rake wordpress:full_import[file_name, page_offset_id, parent, media_offset_id] *ONLY_PUBLISHED=1* *ALLOW_DUPLICATES=1*

 ## Usage on ZSH